pymeasure/pyleco/README.md

 For now, as PyLECO is not yet a PyPI / conda package, you have to clone this repository and install it manually.
 Eventually it will be published as `pyleco` package on PyPI.
-Execute `pip install` in this folder for installation.
+Execute `pip install` in this folder to install it.

 If you did not clone the repository, you have to set the environment variable `SETUPTOOLS_SCM_PRETEND_VERSION`.
 For example under windows, you have to run `set SETUPTOOLS_SCM_PRETEND_VERSION=0.0.1.dev` in the console before installing pyleco.